ollipaust/ollipaust_README/README.md

-### 👋 Hi, I'm Olli
+### 👋 Nice to meet you

-I'm a Junior Web (Frontend) Developer at [Statista](https://statisa.com) - the World's Leading Statistics Portal
+This is Olli (he/him), 29y, from Berlin and a Junior Web (Frontend) Developer at [Statista](https://statisa.com) - the World's Leading Statistics Portal.
-<br/>A multi-disciplinary guy, passionate about programming, design and a fan of state-of-the-art technologies.
+<br/>I'm a multi-disciplinary and passionate Doer who loves anything web, coding and design.

 ---